 For instance, the possession of narcotics that contain limited medicinal benefits is prosecuted harshly in Sarpy County criminal courts.
 The consequences increase in severity when the charges involve manufacturing or selling controlled substances.
-Thankfully, an experienced criminal defense attorney from Berry Law Firm can help you fight your drug charges.
+Thankfully, an experienced criminal defense attorney from Berry Law can help you fight your drug charges.

 With the right experience and familiarity with the Sarpy County court system, a member of our determined team can provide you with a chance to beat the drug charges you are currently facing.
 Let a Sarpy County drug lawyer from Berry Law help you fight your charges.

 The most common type of drug charge is possession.
 While the potential penalties for a possession conviction depend on the type of drug involved, most cases are charged as Class IV felonies and carry a maximum prison sentence of two years and/or a fine of up to $10,000.
 A conviction also requires up to a year of supervised release after the prison term ends.

 Possession of small amounts of marijuana is the major exception to this rule.
 According to Nebraska Revised Statutes §28-416(13), possession of less than one ounce of marijuana is a non-criminal infraction that does not include the risk of jail time.
 However, it does carry a fine of up to $300 and the possibility of mandatory drug education classes.